 In response to declining public and private funding, museums must innovate and diversify their revenue streams.
 This includes enhancing financial stability and engagement by expanding and diversifying their membership programs, diversifying revenue streams by utilizing crowdfunding (Prokůpek and Ballarini 2022), monetizing digitized collections through NFTs and Art Security Tokens (Valeonti et al. 2021; Prokůpek and Ballarini 2022), leveraging museum spaces and brand, employing dynamic pricing (Merritt 2020), as well as developing corporate partnerships and philanthropy through collaborations, sponsorships, grants, and planned giving programs.
 Some museums capitalize on intellectual property by creating innovative products and partnerships, enhancing visitor engagement.
-Licensing and product development with tech companies and commercial partners for educational content and merchandise expand reach and secure income, while producing educational content and media productions in partnership with media companies helps monetize knowledge and fulfill educational missions.
+Licensing and product development with tech companies and commercial partners for educational content and media productions in partnership with media companies helps monetize knowledge and fulfill educational missions.